nihole/ACY/README.md

 Let's consider, for example, that we want to create a new VLAN pool.

 1. Go to the correspondent folder.
-In this case it is access_policies/global_policy/vlan_pools.
+In this case it is <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep">access_policies/global_policy/vlan_pools</a>

 There are 2 files already there: <a href="https://github.com/nihole/ACY/blob/master/access_policies/global_policy/aaep/template.j2">template.j2</a> and <a href="https://github.com/nihole/ACY/blob/master/access_policies/global_policy/aaep/aaep_tmpl.yml">vlan_pools_tmpl.yml</a>.
 - template.j2 - is jinja2 template.
 You usually don't need to change it.
 - vlan_pools_tmpl.yml - this file we are going to use for our yaml file creation (if it has not been done before)

 2. Create a new folder (if it has not been done before).
 Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.
-Let's create a folder "example1".
+Let's create a folder <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep/example1">example1</a>

 ```
 mkdir example1